Under Siege: Plot

-Strannix contacts Admiral Bates at the Pentagon to make demands but learns Ryback has escaped.
+Strannix contacts Admiral Bates at the Pentagon to make demands, but learns Ryback has escaped.
 Krill discovers Ryback is a former Navy SEAL with extensive training in counterterrorism tactics; Captain Adams had taken Ryback aboard as his cook after Ryback was demoted because he attacked a superior officer who provided inadequate intel for a failed mission in Panama.
 Strannix appears to recognize Ryback's name.
 Ryback contacts Bates, who says a Navy SEAL team is underway to retake the ship.
 Ryback, helped by Tate, moves throughout the ship, eliminating mercenaries one by one.
-Krill activates the fire suppression system to murder the prisoners with water and to draw out Ryback through ambush, who will likely attempt rescue.
+Krill activates the fire suppression system to murder the prisoners with water and to draw out Ryback through an ambush, who will likely attempt a rescue.

 Ryback and Tate release five imprisoned sailors, along with visiting WW2 veteran gunner's mate Calaway.
 They overcome the ambush and shut off the water flooding the forecastle.
 Ryback shuts down Missouris weapon systems to allow incoming Navy SEALs to land, but the submarine crew shoots down the helicopter carrying the team.
 The Pentagon orders an air strike that will sink the Missouri.
 Strannix regains control of the ship's weapon systems and loads the Tomahawks onto the submarine.
-Aided by Calaway, Ryback attacks the submarine using the battleship's 16-inch guns, killing the pirates and Krill.
+Aided by Calaway, Ryback fires on the submarine using the battleship's 16-inch guns, killing the pirates and Krill.

 His main plan foiled, Strannix launches two retaliatory nuclear-tipped Tomahawks towards Honolulu.
 As the sailors retake the ship, Ryback enters the control room and encounters Strannix, who it is revealed previously served over Ryback as the latter recognizes him.
 Ryback kills Strannix in a knife fight and then uses the launch code disk to destroy the Tomahawk missiles.
 A jet obliterates one missile, and the other is deactivated; the Navy calls off its airstrike.

-The remaining crew are released as the ship sails to San Francisco harbor.
+The remaining crew is released as the ship sails to San Francisco harbor.
 A funeral ceremony for Captain Adams is held aboard the Missouri, with Tate amongst the crew.
 Ryback salutes the captain's casket in his formal dress uniform with full decorations.